 Rep. Klarides has been active in her community, serving on numerous boards and civic organizations.
 In 2006, she was appointed to the Board of Directors of Griffin Health Services and is a member of the Residency Advisory Committee of Griffin Hospital in Derby.
 She is an outspoken advocate for first responders and public safety personnel including firefighters, police, and emergency medical technicians.

 Themis Klarides is a graduate of Trinity College, where she earned a Bachelor of Arts Degree in Political Science and later graduated from Quinnipiac University School of Law.
 She is a practicing lawyer in the State of Connecticut and in the United States District Court for Connecticut.
 She is of Counsel to Bridgeport-based Cohen and Wolf in the firm’s Orange office.

-State Sen. George S. Logan represents the 17th District, which includes Ansonia, Beacon Falls, Bethany, Derby, Hamden, Naugatuck and Woodbridge.
+Mr. Logan completed two terms (2017-2021) as State Senator representing the 17th District, which includes Ansonia, Beacon Falls, Bethany, Derby, Hamden, Naugatuck and Woodbridge.